anza-xyz/agave/shred/README.md

 error; the second write is idempotent under the same key, so it wastes work rather than forging anything.

+Checking that signature, `verify_retransmitter`, is deliberately not a state either, and not part of `verify`.
+The two signatures answer different questions: the leader's is what makes a shred admissible at all, while the retransmitter's is a statement about the hop the shred took to reach this node, which a repair response does not make and does not need to.
+So the check is available in every state, no state records having run it, and who the retransmitter should be stays the caller's to work out, since it follows from the slot's leader and this node's position in that slot's Turbine tree, neither of which is in the shred.
+It is stricter than `resign` in one direction: a variant that reserves no room for a signature is a rejection rather than a pass, because "there is none" is not the answer "it checks out".

+A variant with no room for a retransmitter signature is handed back untouched rather than rejected.
+Only the last FEC set of a slot is resigned, so most of what crosses the retransmit path has nothing to sign, and forwarding it is what a node is supposed to do.
+Making that the error case would have every caller distinguishing "must not be forwarded" from "needs no signature", off a variant bit it already holds.

+`resign` copies the payload whenever the shred's `Bytes` is not the sole owner of its whole allocation, which a shred sliced out of a shared datagram buffer never is.
+Resigning in place is not available today, and the copy is affordable where it lands: only the last FEC set of a slot is resigned, so it is on the order of one percent of what crosses the retransmit path, and the signing it accompanies costs far more than the memcpy.

 ### Why the shred kind is a type parameter

 Many accessors are meaningful for only one of the two kinds.
 Previously that was a comment plus a